Anchor regression: heterogeneous data meets causality

 \subsection{Genotype-tissue expression}

 The data was obtained from the Genotype-Tissue Expression (GTEx) portal \citep{gtex}.
 One of the GTEx datasets contains gene expression data from 53 tissues of 714 human donors, in total comprising $n=11688$ observations of $d=12948$ genes.

 These samples were collected postmortem.
 Gene expressions are subject to various types of heterogeneity.
 They vary not only between humans but also between different tissues and individual cells.
 13 out of the 53 tissues contain more than 300 observations.
 We conducted our analysis on these 13 tissues.

-Our overall goal will be to compare associations found on one tissue with the ones from another tissue.
-Ideally, a method would find associations that are not particular to the specific tissue at hand, but can also be found (replicated) on the other tissues.
+We will compare features that are relevant for prediction on one tissue with the features that are relevant for prediction on another tissue.
+Our goal is to find relevant features that are not particular to the specific tissue at hand, but can also be found (replicated) on the other tissues.
 Due to the heterogeneity between the tissues, this is a challenging task.
 The response variable $Y$ is the expression of a target gene and the covariates $X$ are the expressions of all other genes.
 Mathematically, we associate with $y \in \{1,\ldots ,d\}$ the gene index of the target variable and $x = \{1,\ldots ,d\} \setminus y$ the gene indices of the expression covariates.